MoniMurray/shopping-list/README.md

 The CI Slack Community is a resource I used almost as much as Google for this project!
 This community is so kind and generous with their collective and individual knowlege and I used them to bounce ideas off, ask for advice, and to seek guidance where code went awry.

-CI Tutor Support were also a well-used resource for this project and I'm grateful to all the patient Tutors from whome I received a huge amount of reasurance and guidance.
+CI Tutor Support were also a well-used resource for this project and I'm grateful to all the patient Tutors from whom I received a huge amount of reasurance and guidance.

 **DEPLOYMENT**<a name="deployment"></a>